 Snowball cookies are also known as Russian Tea Cakes and Mexican Wedding Cookies.
 I make these classic pecan snowball cookies every year for the holidays, along with peanut butter blossoms and rocky road cookies.

 Pecan Snowball Cookies were originally created as a way to use up leftover pecans after Christmas.
+You can also use them to make Mini Chocolate Pecan Pies and/or Chocolate Pecan Pie Bars.
+Or if you’d prefer a healthier option, try them as part of this Peach, Pecan, and Goat Cheese Salad with Citrus Vinaigrette.
 Today, pecan snowballs are a popular holiday cookie because they are delicious and fun to eat.
 They are also a great alternative to traditional chocolate chip cookies.

 Ingredients